saisrikar8/professor-emailing/README.md

 #### Step 4: Writing Your Message

-In order to write your message, just open the `messages.txt` file and write whatever you are want to send.
+In order to write your message, just open the `messages.txt` file and write whatever you want to send.

 #### Step 5: Installing Packages